neufeld/pandaseq/testing/README.md

 		./pandaseq-diff -f mcbath_1.fastq.bz2 -r mcbath_2.fastq.bz2

-The input files must be BZipped.
 Each read pair will be assembled by both the existing and new assemblers, and the results compared.

 The recommended data set is the sample dataset provided at [McBath dataset](http://neufeldserver.uwaterloo.ca/~apmasell/pandaseq_sampledata.tar) or [a small subset](http://neufeldserver.uwaterloo.ca/~apmasell/pandaseq_sampledata_small.tar) that was used in the original publication.
 You can use the `-W` option to download and use these sequences automatically.